Huegoxaga/notes/python/tools-and-packages.md

 - `pip install --upgrade <packagename>` or `pip install -U <packagename>` update a package
   - `--upgrade` can be used for both downgrade or upgrade
 - `pip install -r requirements.txt` install packages according the `requirements.txt`
+- `pip install -e .` will install the current package directory as a module for the current environment
+  - `-e` flag will make any changes made to the package immediately effective for all other code using it in the current environment
 - `pip list --outdated --format=freeze | grep -v '^\-e' | cut -d = -f 1 | xargs -n1 pip install -U` update all packages
 - `pip uninstall <packagename>` uninstall a package
 - `pip search <keyword>` search for a package